 Your guarantor will need to be financially stable.
 A lender will usually carry out a credit check on them before accepting them as your guarantor.
 The better their credit history, the more credible they’ll look to a lender.
 But there’s no minimum score required for someone to be your guarantor - they’ll just need to pass the affordability checks.

-Lenders will also want your guarantor’s home to have some level of equity (the difference between what you owe on your mortgage and what your home is worth).
+Most lenders will also want your guarantor’s home to have a high level of equity (the difference between what you owe on your mortgage and what your home is worth).
+Some lenders may insist your guarantor’s property is mortgage free.

-If your guarantor isn’t a homeowner, some lenders will consider securing your mortgage against their savings.
+If your guarantor isn’t a homeowner, a lender could consider securing your mortgage against their savings.
 In this case, your guarantor would need to keep their savings in the bank.
 They wouldn’t be able to withdraw any of the money until a certain amount of your mortgage has been repaid.

 Let's Get Started